BYUIDSseniorproject/course_guide/README.md

 ## Senior Project Background

-Some program years have more than one class listed for your senior project.  **We would like you to take MATH 499D.**  You will need to get the MATH 499D teacher to give you permission to add the course.
+Some program years have more than one class listed for your senior project.  **We would like you to take MATH 499D.**  You may need to have the MATH 499D teacher give you permission to add the course.

 Your senior project is an opportunity for you to build a portfolio of work that documents your skill sets as an undergraduate data scientist.
 Here is [an example](https://byuidatascience.github.io/WolfeA_SeniorProject) from [Andrew Wolfe](https://www.linkedin.com/in/akwolfe/).
 Each project will also need to include a [publishable article](https://byuidatascience.github.io/WolfeA_SeniorProject/article.html) that will be shared on our [LinkedIn Data science group](https://www.linkedin.com/groups/13537407/).